Canoe in the Boundary Waters Canoe Area.

 Fishing in the Boundary Waters

-shorelines.
+To legally fish in the BWCA, you must possess a Minnesota fishing license, which you can buy at most gas stations and many outfitters.
+After you catch something, bury or scatter the remains far away from campsites, trails, portages and shorelines.
 It’s against the law to dump them in the lakes.
 As far as gear, bring the tackle that you’d use for bass, trout, walleye and pike.
 I’d suggest bringing a collapsible four-piece fishing rod or just a handline.
 My suggested strategy for fishing involves only fishing after you get to a campsite and keeping the pole packed away during the day.
 I do this, because carrying loose fishing gear across portages is a big hassle.

 Packing Your Gear for the Boundary Waters